 The fact is, 9 out of 10 consumers now read online reviews.
 Moreover, about 84% of them will trust them to the same degree as a personal recommendation.

-In financial marketing, IFAs, wealth managers and financial planners are rightly becoming more attuned to the impact of online reviews on their brand.
-No one wants a potential client to Google their business, for instance, only for them to find a glaring one star review under their name.
+In our work helping IFAs, wealth managers and financial planners financial marketing, we are find that more and more are increasingly the impact of online reviews on their brand.
+After all, no one wants a potential client to Google their business, only for them to find a glaring one star review.

 However, just as every financial company now needs to be mindful of reviewers’ impact on their prospects’ behaviour, IFAs and others must also be mindful of the dangers of fraudulent sentiment.
 Otherwise known as “review spam.”